galaxyproject/ansible-galaxy/README.md

   [unbit/uwsgi#863][uwsgi-863] for details.
 - To override the default uWSGI configuration, place your uWSGI options under the `uwsgi` key in the `galaxy_config` dictionary explained below.
 Note that the defaults are not merged with your config, so you should fully define the `uwsgi` section if you choose to set it.
+Note that **regardless of which `galaxy_uwsgi_yaml_parser` you use, this should be written in real YAML** because Ansible parses it with libyaml, which does not support the uWSGI internal parser's duplicate key syntax.
+This role will automatically convert the proper YAML to uWSGI-style YAML as necessary.

 [uwsgi-863]: https://github.com/unbit/uwsgi/issues/863